FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 Retain the import history
 -------------------------

 If you run the Administration database on SQL Server or MongoDb it is important to *retain* the ``.vonk-import-history`` file.
-This means that if you run Vonk on something stateless like a Kubernetes pod, or a webapp service, you need to attach file storage on which to store this file.
-If you do not do that, Vonk will import all the conformance resources *on every start*.
+This means that if you run Firely Server on something stateless like a Kubernetes pod, or a webapp service, you need to attach file storage on which to store this file.
+If you do not do that, Firely Server will import all the conformance resources *on every start*.

 .. _vonk_conformance_instances:

 Running imports with multiple instances
 ---------------------------------------

-If you run multiple instances of Vonk each will have its own ``/administration`` pipeline.
+If you run multiple instances of Firely Server each will have its own ``/administration`` pipeline.
 So you need to make sure that only 1 instance will perform the import.
 The import at startup will happen when:

 - we upgraded to a new version on the FHIR .NET API (always mentioned in the releasenotes)
 - you add new resources to the ``ImportDirectory``